Some limbs work...but some don't.

 Subsystem Damage is the opposite of Critical Existence Failure

 .
-It is when individual body parts can be targeted or damaged, or when physical effects impede your character, such as limping or shaky aim.
+It is when individual body parts (or components of a vehicle) can be targeted or damaged, or when physical effects impede your character, such as limping or shaky aim.

 Subtrope of Multiple Life Bars

 , for the Boss

 variety.
 Can sometimes result in a Shared Life Meter

 depending on how the game chooses to display the damage.

 - The arcade weapon-fighting games Time Killers and Blood Storm, both by Strata, both have a feature that allows the player to target and sever one or both of their opponent's arms.
 Time Killers also gives players the possibility of lopping off their opponent's head (resulting in an instant victory), while Bloodstorm removes the beheadings but adds the ability to cut off the opponent's legs at the torso.
 The opponent can continue to fight without arms, and even without legs, but any attacks or special moves requiring the use of a missing limb cannot be performed, and legless opponents can barely move.

 - In Bushido Blade, you can get your limbs severed, affecting your combat capabilities in the following stages.